Surface Type ⇔ FIBERGLASS

 If you're replacing the shower doors, the time for refinishing is after the old doors are removed and before the new doors are installed.

 There are times when the walls of your shower still look good, but the fiberglass floor you stand on looks really bad.
 This is exactly what refinishing is for!
 We can refinish just the shower floor without having to refinish the shower walls, if the two pieces are separate (not one molded piece).

 To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the email address listed above.

 Discoloration on a shower floor doesn't usually indicate damage (like it does in a porcelain bathtub).
-Repairs on small cracks are included in the cost, however. depending on the severity, a large crack in a shower floor constitutes damage, and depending on the severity, repairs can range between $75-$250, or even more.
+Repairs on small cracks are included in the cost, however. depending on the severity, a large crack in a shower floor can add up to $250 in additional repair costs.
 That's because cracks are usually indicative of and caused by an underlying problem.
-Either the floor was not supported properly when the pan was installed, or perhaps the house has shifted.
+Perhaps the floor was not supported properly when the pan was installed, or maybe the house has shifted.

 We've been doing chip repair for homebuilders and homeowners across the Dallas/Fort Worth metroplex for many years.
 From hammers dropping into tubs, to soap dishes and towel bars falling off the wall, chips can happen in homes under construction, in homes just built, and in homes lived in for years!
 There is a $175 minimum charge for chip repair.